suncoast-devs/handbook/lessons/career-looking/interviews.md

     <li>Use cliches, gimmicks, or objectives:
       <ul>
         <li>Avoid overused phrases such as "passionate", "go-getter", "ninja", "warrior", and "unicorn".</li>
-        <li>Stay away from resumes printed on unusual objects or delivered in a theatrical way.</li>
+        <li>Stay away from resumes printed on unusual objects or delivered theatrically.</li>
         <li>Avoid objectives that don't show your skills, such as "To secure a challenging position in a reputable organization to expand my learnings, knowledge, and skills."</li>
       </ul>
     </li>
     <li>Use a lot of space/words
       <ul>
-        <li>Make sure you have a clear hierarchy and use whitespace wisely</li>
+        <li>Make sure you have a clear hierarchy and use whitespace wisely.</li>
-        <li>Use bullet points over paragraphs</li>
+        <li>Use bullet points over paragraphs.</li>
       </ul>
     </li>
   </ul>